 Dr. Niki Bates

-Brandon Merrill is the Business and Finance Manager.
+Brandon Merrill is the Fiscal Management Director.
 Merrill is responsible for all aspects of fiscal management including budgeting, financial reporting, grant management and compliance with the Corporation for Public Broadcasting (CPB).
 He has worked in both the private and public sector with a significant understanding of both GASB and FASB reporting.
 Merrill graduated from Southern Utah University with a bachelor’s degree in Accounting and continued his education at Arizona State University, receiving his Master of Business Administration.
 He has been with Vegas PBS since 2011 and with the Clark County School District since 2005.
 Merrill and his wife are the lucky parents to six beautiful daughters and one son.
 He enjoys spending time with his family, being in the outdoors, being actively involved with his community and church, and seems to always be working on a home improvement project.

 Workforce Training and Economic Development Director